 “Sir William Ramsey, one of the greatest archaeologists of all time, spent 30 years of his life trying to disprove the New Testament, especially Luke’s writings.
 After much intensive research with many expecting a thorough refutation of Christianity, Ramsey concluded that Luke was one of the greatest historians of all time and became a Christian based on his archaeological findings.”

-Extensive evidence of the Bible’s historicity exists, derived from the Dead Sea Scrolls, stone inscriptions, and archeological findings from regions described in the Bible.
+Extensive evidence of the Bible’s historicity exists, derived from the Dead Sea Scrolls, stone inscriptions, and archaeological findings from regions described in the Bible.
 For a more extensive review, visit http://www.reasonablefaith.org/two-recent-archaeological-discoveries#ixzz4XfDkyKvG

 The Historical Atlas states: “In fact, it came to pass that Jesus’ death was the foundation of Christianity as we know it.
 Rather than running scared, Jesus’ followers grew into thousands.
 This early ‘church’ ran into very strong opposition in Jerusalem and around 35CE great persecution took place there.
 Around this time, one of the most decisive turning points in world history occurred.
 The early church began to accept those who were not of Jewish origin- the Gentiles” (Wawro, 2008, page 84).